Indian Motorcycle Brands

 Royal Enfield Logo

-One of the oldest British motorcycle brands, Royal Enfield, founded in 1901, did not survive the last-century crisis of the 50s and 60s.
-It was bought by Madras Motors, Chennai, India, which continues the brand’s history today but in a different design and execution.
+One of the oldest British motorcycle brands, Royal Enfield, founded in 1901, did not survive the last-century crisis of the 1950s and 1960s.
+It was bought by Madras Motors, Chennai, India, which continues the brand’s history today but with a different design and execution.
 The new owner had produced 846,000 motorcycles by 2018, demonstrating its strength and success.
 For this reason, Madras Motors has kept the brand’s historic logo intact.

 The use of red and orange colors in the logo was completely in keeping with the spirit of the Indian company and the Indians themselves.
 These colors have an important sacred meaning.
 Red confirms the energy and strength characteristic of the company’s products.
 Orange is a favorite in India; it is sacred, promises prosperity and success, and symbolizes fire.
 All elements of the emblem – the sign Royal Enfield and the text, made by the original font, the curves of which resemble the curves of caterpillars, are made in red with an orange border.
 The mark is a circle with a hexagonal equilateral figure with rounded tops inscribed in orange.
 The accent figure of the logo is the first letter of the brand name, “R,” which is surrounded on both sides by outspread wings symbolizing flight and speed.